joeljang/music2video/README.md

 The base code was derived from [VQGAN-CLIP](https://github.com/nerdyrodent/VQGAN-CLIP) The CLIP embedding for audio was derived from [Wav2CLIP](https://github.com/descriptinc/lyrebird-wav2clip)

+A technical paper describing the mechanism is provide in the following link: [https://arxiv.org/abs/2201.03809](https://arxiv.org/abs/2201.03809)

 ## Sample

 A sample of a music video created with this repository is available at [this youtube link](https://youtu.be/CaS-ruEiUcg)